 The PNG Internal Revenue Commission (IRC) has disallowed Bougainville Copper's claimed tax depreciation on its Bougainville assets on the grounds that Bougainville Copper lost/surrendered control of its assets in 1990, and therefore the assets should have been totally depreciated in that year and that the availability of depreciation to offset against Bougainville Copper's investment income has lapsed through the passage of time.
 The IRC has issued assessments on that basis.
 Bougainville Copper's objections to the assessments were rejected by the IRC and Bougainville Copper has appealed to the National Court.
 A hearing date is yet to be set.
-Our advisors and senior Australian counsel have advised there are good arguments in support of Bougainville Copper on this matter and the company has a better than average chance of succeeding against the IRC.
+Our advisors and senior Australian counsel have advised there are good arguments in support of Bougainville Copper on this matter and have a better than average chance of succeeding against the IRC.

 Bougainville Copper has paid, in previous years, sums totaling K61.8 million to the IRC or the Supreme Court pending resolution of the substantive tax appeals.
-Including interest the amount now totals K65.4 million (2012: K64.7 million).
+Including interest the amount now totals K64.1 million.